Loving and Fighting to Survive with Faith, During the Great Shift.

 Why I wondered, were some adults demanding more of me, and even a portion of babysitting money I earned at an early age.

 So, while I enjoyed feeling close to my Creator by going “to church”, and participating in many church activities to grow me, it is true that I felt better being outdoors playing sports and playing games with other children my age or near my age outside of the church, including neighbors from different walks of life.

-Those who I played kickball and ‘Hide-and-Go-Seek’, or rode bikes and skateboards with were free spirits like me living life on the suburban streets of Northern Utah, a place referred to as “Zion” yet not as bizarre as one might think in current time.
-So, it’s important to keep things into perspective.
-To separate the wheat from the chaffe.
+Those with who I played kickball and ‘Hide-and-Go-Seek’, or rode bikes and skateboards with were free spirits like me living life on the suburban streets of Northern Utah, a place referred to as “Zion” yet not as bizarre as one might think in current time.
+So, it’s important to keep things in perspective.
+To separate the wheat from the chaff.

 Of course, I knew as a young girl that I did not need to “go to church” to be a good person and to be close to my Creator, but I liked to go to church many Sundays, and learn from experience.
 I was, after all, eager to experience life.

 Despite the attitude and perturbations of some adults during this time, it turns out that my Creator was guiding me through all of my choices and experiences and would always be with me, as I pursued what made me happy.

 I was also able to spend time at a place called the Environmental Science Center, too, both for church outings and school outings when I became a student body officer in middle school.
 I fondly remember the adults involved there too, ones who inspired me as a young leader, and luckily I found many among me who I could trust and rely on at school.

 As I was developing into a young adult I generally complied with the adults, still, I would not know full well just how some would expect children (like me) to follow their footsteps into the future.
 The future where I was to become the individual I was destined to be and to do what I was born to do.
 What inspired me.
 Not what was ‘expected’ of me.